Viktor Petermann

 Viktor Petermann (26 May 1916 – 19 May 2001) was a German Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
-Viktor Petermann was captured by American troops in May 1945, he was handed over to Soviet troops and was released in August 1945 due to his health problems.
-At the end of the war he flew the Me 262 fighter jet.
-During his career was credited with 64 aerial victories, four of them, after he lost his arm in an airfight, all on the Eastern Front.
+The Knight's Cross of the Iron Cross was awarded to recognize extreme battlefield bravery or successful military leadership.
+Petermann was captured by American troops in May 1945, he was handed over to Soviet troops and was released in August 1945 due to his health problems.
+At the end of the war he flew the Messerschmitt Me 262 fighter jet.
+During his career was credited with 64 aerial victories, four of them, after he lost his arm in an air-combat, all on the Eastern Front.

+Early life and career

+Petermann was born on 26 May 1916 in Weipert, at the time part of the district of Kaaden in the Sudetenland, present-day Vejprty in the Czech Republic.
+After graduation from school, he studied engineering and worked in the textile industry.
+A prewar glider pilot, Peterman joined the Luftwaffe in July 1939.
+Following flight and fighter pilot training from April 1940 to March 1941, Petermann was posted to the Ergänzungsgruppe of Jagdgeschwader 52 (JG 52—52nd Fighter Wing), a supplementary training group, in October 1941.
+There, he was assigned to 2.
+Staffel (2nd squadron), at the time commanded by Oberleutnant Hans Oehlschläger and was based at Groningen Airfield in the Netherlands.